Shelter at Zambarano set to close in late June

 “I’m disgusted with this community, my state officials and our governor to smile in my face, to all of our faces, then strip these wonderful people of their jobs and of our only resource,” Kay-Mitchell said.

-Asked to comment early Wednesday morning Emily Marshall, chief of information and public relations for the Rhode Island Department of Housing said a statement would be coming “shortly.”
-No information had been provided as of publication of this story.
+Asked to comment, Emily Marshall, chief of information and public relations for the Rhode Island Department of Housing noted that the Zambarano shelter will remain operational through June 30.

-Officials from Tri-County also did not immediately respond to a request for comment.
+Officials from Tri-County did not respond to a request for comment.

 Oh hi there 👋